ipld/go-ipld-prime/doc/big-picture.md

 as "enums" and even "unions" -- and make clear definitions of how to map all of these concepts onto the basic serializable types of the Data Model.

-You can use IPLD at any of these levels you choose.
+You can use IPLD at either of these levels as you prefer.
 We recommend having a schema for your data, because it makes validity checking, sanitization, migration, and documentation all easier in the long run -- but the Data Model is also absolutely usable stand-alone.

-IPFN is mentioned here as an intent to design something between "dependent types" and a full network and host agnostic computation platform.
-It is more of an outline of a research direction than a particular project; the mention here is mostly to make it clear what *not* to expect from this repo.
+Some of the most exciting features of IPLD come from the crossover between the two layers: for example, it's possible to create two distinct Schema specs, and easily flip data between them since all the data on both sides consistently fits in the Data Model; migration logic can be written as functions operating purely on the Data Model layer to handle even complex structural changes.
+The ability to freely mix and match strong validation with generic data handling makes programs possible which would otherwise be cumbersome with either alone.

 Nodes, operations, encoding, & linking